hyroescom/high-performance-sticky-bar/README.md

 The sticky bar appears at the top of your website as the first element in the header.
 It includes:

+- Proper positioning that doesn't overlap with your header content
 - Centered text for better readability
 - A close button that remembers user preferences via cookies
-- Smooth CSS transitions for a polished user experience
+- Smooth CSS transitions for a polished, professional user experience
 - Optimized JavaScript for high performance

 ## Requirements